 Over the years I have bought and sold around 100 websites on Flippa.com, starting back when it was just a section on the SitePoint.com forum named SitePoint Marketplace.
 In 2009 it spun-off into a separate website and they added a lot more features.
 Ever since then it has been the leading spot on the Internet to buy and sell websites.
 What is amazing is that there has never been any real competition for it.
 If you want to buy or sell a website, it is the only place worth going to.
 If you’re planning on buying and using any website consider web hosting canada so you can have your website accessible on the public internet.

 Personally, I have not found buying or selling websites on Flippa to be very profitable, but at least it is very easy.
 Many of the sites being sold are really good deals, because the owners are selling for a good reason, like they need cash for an emergency, got a full-time job and no longer have time to run the site, are having health problems and can’t run the site anymore, or can’t handle the web hosting.
 I did not have any sites I bought where it turned out the seller was trying to scam me, although I know that does happen.
 On average, I would say the sites I bought made only half as much income as the sellers claimed they were making, and traffic generally went down in the year after I bought them.
 Almost every site was a big project to move to my server, so I highly recommend trying to take over the seller’s web hosting account so that way you don’t have to deal with moving the site, or at least not right away.
 I also many times would ask the seller to change the ads to use my ad code instead of theirs, because otherwise by the time I moved the site to my server and figured out the programming enough to know how to change the ads, many weeks would pass.
 If you have a talent fixing up and getting traffic to sites that need help, then you could make a lot of money flipping sites on Flippa.
 It is just not something that I was good at.
 I was good at the technical and business parts of taking over the sites, but not at adding value to them.
+If you wanted to get more creative with the changes you’re making to sites you buy, it might be helpful to work with a document collection software so you can manage your content workflow with fewer hiccups.
+I’ve heard from friends that this is a useful way to work with freelancers when collecting content for sites they are trying to bulk up to increase the value of.

 As for selling sites, for the low $19 listing fee (plus a 10% commission if it sells), your site is almost guaranteed to